Search Results for

 • This field is optional and only displayed if file type is CSV.

-• The delimiter character is used to separate fields in CSV file.
+• The delimiter character is used to separate fields in the CSV file.

-• The delimiter character is specified as colon by default.
-If the delimiter character is not specified, the delimiter will be defined following the Culture info field value.
+• The delimiter character is colon by default.
+If the delimiter character is not specified, the delimiter is defined by the Culture info field value.

 • Date time format